Making Disciples

 • Provide resources for pastors and ministry leaders in discipleship ministries

 • Equip lay people with supplemental discipleship tools.
-Check out these prompts to evaluate your discipleship model.

 • Connect those with a heart for discipleship on a local, national and global church level

-• Provide connections to social holiness hubs where you can learn more about living out your faith in service to your community
+• Provide connections to social holiness hubs where you can learn more about living out your faith in service to your community.

 Webinars